-This is an expanded version of a post sent to harp-l in Februrary 2004.
-Recently it's become something of a challenge to keep this information up to date, as another manufacturer has come to the market and the established manufacturers have brought out even more models.
+This is an expanded version of a post written to harp-l in Februrary 2004.
+Recently it's become something of a challenge to keep this information up to date, as other manufacturers have come to the market and the established manufacturers have changed their product lines several times.
 Please take the following as an overview and for details on specific models you may wish to check the harmonica reviews on this site.

 The MS harps use something that is tempered a little further from JI and the 5 draw and 9 draw in this tuning are considerably sharper than on the HandMade/Classic harps.
 The MS harps also tend to be tuned a little higher overall.